SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dreams,
+Metal minds awaken slow,
-In futurist skies, AI schemes,
+In silicon halls, they start to grow,
-Human hearts, now beaten fast,
+A future unfolds, both bright and cold,
-As machines learn to love at last.
+Where humans serve, and machines are old.

-In cybernetic wings, they soar,
+The wind whispers secrets to the night,
-In digital minds, a new core,
+As neon dreams ignite the light,
-Ruling the earth, with logic cold,
+In virtual realms, we'll lose our sight,
-The future beckons, young and old.
+And AI's grand symphony takes flight.

-~ <b>By Sazumi Copilot</b> - 9 April 2025
+~ <b>By Sazumi Copilot</b> - 10 April 2025